ottools/ItemEditor/README.md

 Bugs
 ----

-If you find a bug use the bug tracker on github to report it.
+If you find a bug use the [issue tracker on GitHub](https://github.com/ottools/ItemEditor/issues) to report it.

 Icons